wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 				- If you have a bunch of Azure resources, you then also have a bunch of Azure policies defined for those resources.
 				- ![image.png](../assets/image_1670935158548_0.png)
 			- The next part of Azure Policy is **RBAC (or Role-Based Access Control)**
-			- With RBAC, you can:
+		- With RBAC, you can: #flashcard
 			- Define User Access
 				- You can define specific user access to individual resources
 			- Minimum Access
 				- RBAC can enable minimum access necessary to resources.
 				- This ensures only users with valid access can manage resources.
 			- Target Specific Use Cases
 				- Being very explicit about uses and access
-			- 3 Parts of a Role Assignment:
+		- 3 Parts of a Role Assignment: #flashcard
 			- **A security Principal**
 				- An object representing an entity such as a user or group, which can access the resource
 			- **A Role Definition**
 				- A collection of permissions such as read, write and delete.
 			- **A Scope**
 				- The resources the access applies to.
 				- Specify which role can access a resource or resource group.
+		- What are Blueprints in Azure? #flashcard
+			- Blueprints are templates for creating Azure resources
+			- They help you with the creation of your infrastructure
+		- #### Azure Advisor
+			- While Azure Advisor is a separate blade and a separate portal within the Azure portal, the security assistance part of it is the same as the Azure Security Center.
 		-
 	-
 	-